2023 Demonstration Schedule

-With the CzechMates – Becky with Czechers and Ena, Val with Han and Tag
+With the CzechMates – Becky with Czechers and Ena

-Becky and Val met through of their mutual love of border collies and an interest in training these dogs to do what they were traditionally bred for which is to work sheep.
-They saw an opportunity to help others see the wonders and joys of developing a working relationship with these fabulous dogs.
-In their demos they try to represent the commitment that is required to achieve a well-trained border collie but also the fun of competing in sheep dog trials.
+Becky has a love of border collies and an interest in training these dogs to do what they were traditionally bred for which is to work sheep.
+She saw an opportunity to help others see the wonders and joys of developing a working relationship with these fabulous dogs.
+In the demonstration, she shows and tells about the commitment that is required to achieve a well-trained border collie but also the fun of competing in sheepdog trials.

 With Dale Mylin